newmediaarts/2023studentshow/README.md

 ## Coming Soon Page Drafts:
 * [Coming Soon Draft 1](https://newmediaarts.github.io/2023studentshow/test01-comingsoon)
+    -Jenny is working on test01-comingsoon, if you would like to work on this too, please copy folder & rename to test02-comingsoon

 ## Prototypes for the Final Site
 * Final Site Draft #1 (need to create and add a link to it)